miodragma/DVD-Rental/README.md

-# DVD Rental
+# DVD rental
-,,DVD Rental’’ is a web application with a jQuery frontend and Express.js backend.
+,,DVD rental’’ is a web application with a jQuery frontend and Express.js backend.
 The backend uses the PostgreSQL sample database ,,DVD rental”.
 The user can search database tables and view all columns and rows of a table with a search functionality by each column value.
 There are order buttons in the